 I also added a bit of crushed candy canes (try these since they don’t have artificial colors or other junk).
 And you certainly could skip the chocolate peppermint dip too… but definitely try it sometime.

 Want an easy gluten-free cookie recipe?
 Try these delicious Gluten-Free Shortbread Cookies... with an option to dip them in chocolate peppermint for a festive holiday treat.

 - Add butter, sugar or honey, and vanilla extract in a large bowl and mix well with an electric mixer or food processor.

-Add remaining flour, arrowroot powder, and sea salt in a separate bowl.
+Add remaining flour and sea salt in a separate bowl.
 Mix well.

 - Add the flour mixture to the butter and sugar mixture and mix well with an electric mixer or by hand.

 Place 1/2 the dough on parchment paper or wax paper and roll to about 1 and 1/2-inch thickness and about 6-8 inches long.
 Do the same with the second 1/2 of the dough.
 Make sure all sides are covered with parchment or wax paper so it doesn't dry out.
 Chill the dough in the refrigerator for at least 2 hours.